Rider University highlights include the following:

-- Rider University's School Psychology Program is one of only four programs in the state of New Jersey with full NASP accreditation.
+- Rider University's School Psychology Program is one of only four five specialist level programs in the state of New Jersey with full NASP accreditation.

 - The Program trains students from both traditional and contemporary perspectives, which makes graduates attractive to school districts.

 - Rider University's School Psychology Program prepares students well for advanced training in doctoral programs in school psychology and related fields.

 - Students enrolled in Rider University's School Psychology Program take classes with faculty who are active researchers.
 Students read articles and books on course topics written by program faculty.
 This is rare because most active researchers do not teach.